Butter Chicken vs. Chicken Tikka Masala – What’s the Difference?

 “Rich bowls of Butter Chicken in creamy tomato sauce with naan bread, rice, spices and fresh coriander – served at Zahida Copenhagen.”

-Flavour & Texture
+Flavour and Texture

-Butter Chicken
+Butter Chicken leans soft and comforting.

 Why We Serve Butter Chicken at Zahida